louisitvn/slate/source/index.html.md

 ![Default Blank Page](https://builderjs.s3.amazonaws.com/BuilderJS-00303.png "Default Blank Page")

+### Important
+Notice the `"root"` parameter which is important for BuilderJS to find the related resources.
+For example, if your BuilderJS source folder is available at `http://example.com/project/builderjs`, then you need to set your `"root"` value to `"/project/builderjs/"`.
+Remember to keep both leading and trailing slashes.

 <aside class="notice">
-Instantiate the <code>builder</code> variable without any parameters and use <code>init()</code> helper function is the easiest way to get started with the builder.
+Instantiate the <code>builder</code> object and use <code>init()</code> helper function is the easiest way to get started with the builder.
 See more advanced configuration options in the next sections of this document.
 </aside>

 ## Examples